LogtalkDotOrg/logtalk3/tools/lgtunit/NOTES.md

 -------------------------------------

 Individual test CPU execution time (in seconds) is reported by default when running the tests.
-Starting and ending times when running a set of tests is also reported by default.
+Total runtime for passed and failed tests is reported after the tests complete.
+Starting and ending date and time when running a set of tests is also reported by default.
 The `lgtunit` object also provides several public benchmarking predicates that can be useful for e.g. reporting test sub-goals execution times using either cpu or wall clocks.

 Test memory usage is not reported y default due to the lack of a portable solution to access memory data.
 However, several backend Prolog systems